-The University of Wisconsin Foundation engages those who care about the University of Wisconsin; provides opportunities to enhance its teaching, research, and outreach programs; and guarantees ethical stewardship of the gifts received.
+The Wisconsin Foundation and Alumni Association engages those who care about the University of Wisconsin–Madison.
+It connects alumni with each other and with their alma mater; it provides opportunities to enhance the UW’s teaching, research, and outreach programs; and it guarantees ethical stewardship of the gifts received.

-The return on an investment in the university is far reaching and never ending.
-This report on stewardship contains stories that illustrate the impact of your gifts and recognizes the critical role that you play in the future of the university.
-It also describes the Foundation’s investment strategy and performance.
+The return on an investment in UW–Madison is far reaching and never ending.
+This report contains stories that illustrate the impact of gifts and recognizes the critical role that alumni and donors play in keeping the university moving All Ways Forward.
+It also describes WFAA’s investment strategy and performance.

 Stories from the Annual Report